 Iridomyrmex purpureus

-I threw a dead kangaroo on an ants nest and turned to walk away.
-I heard the sudden sound of rain, but there was no rain.
-The kangaroo was being swarmed by a black mass of meat ants, and the swarm sounded like rain.
+I threw a dead kangaroo on an ants nest and heard the sudden sound of rain, but it was not rain.
+The kangaroo was being swarmed by a black mass of 'meat ants', and they sounded like rain.

 Pseudonaja textilis